 It’s also important to shower or bathe on a regular basis and brush your teeth every day.

 Try not to spend time with people who have a fever, the flu, or other infections.
 If someone in your home is sick:

 - Avoid spending time in the same room as them as much as possible.

 - Avoid sharing personal products with them, such as pillows or towels.

 - Wash any surfaces and objects they might have touched.

 - Wash your hands regularly with soap and water.

 You should also try to avoid large crowds.
 Some people in a crowd may have viral or other infections.

 If you have pets or livestock, ask someone else to take responsibility for cleaning their cages, tanks, pens, or litter boxes.
-Avoid touching animal waste, as well as soil that might be contaminated with animal waste.
-If you must handle those things, wear protective gloves and wash your hands afterwards.

 It’s also a good idea to limit your contact with diapers and other people’s stool.